rlawrenc/cosc_304/labs/lab8/README.md

 ### Security

 Security in SQL is based on authorization identifiers, ownership, and privileges.
-An authorization identifier (or user id) is associated with each user as well as a password.
+An authorization identifier (or user-id) is associated with each user as well as a password.
 The authorization identifier is used to determine which database objects the user has access to.

 Privileges give users the right to perform operations on database objects.
 Some example privileges:
-- `SELECT` - the user can retrieve data from table
+- `SELECT` - the user can retrieve data from the table
-- `INSERT` - the user can insert data into table
+- `INSERT` - the user can insert data into the table
 - `UPDATE` - the user can modify data in the table
 - `DELETE` - the user can delete data (rows) from the table